Boat watching in Duluth

 I never tire of watching these boats arrive, whether they're the sleek corporate lakers or scruffier salties like the Antalina and Lok Prakash, ships from Cyprus and India that usually anchor out in the lake, saving docking fees while they wait their turns to load up on grain.

 For catching a whiff of far-off places, Duluth beats that hands down.
-It sits at the end of the 2,342-mile passage from the Atlantic Ocean, sailed by ships from Norway and Poland and Malta on their way to fetch the grains of the Midwest, or to bring massive turbine parts to its wind farms.
+It sits at the end of the 2,342-mile passage from the Atlantic Ocean, sailed by ships from the Netherlands and Italy and Malta on their way to fetch the grains of the Midwest, or to bring massive turbine parts to its wind farms.

 The ships pass Montreal, and Niagara Falls, and the Soo Locks — and finally they see this little city sprawling down a hillside, at the tip of the farthest finger of Lake Superior.